Know the steps of commercial HVAC and plumbing construction and how to evaluate a contractor providing mechanical service and construction.

 Planning and designing for a new mechanical system involves looking at floor plans, occupancy rates, and generated heat load.
 Calculating heating, cooling, and airflow requirements and selecting the type of equipment are also needed.

-Buildings are also evaluated to see if custom fabrication is necessary for supports and piping systems.
+Office buildings and most other commercial structures are also evaluated to see if custom fabrication is necessary for supports and piping systems.
 A quality mechanical contractor will become a part of the design team as early as possible.
 Engaging with the engineers and architects to review building plans, needs of the customer, and apply their construction knowledge and experience of projects to make the build go as smoothly as possible.

 Construction and Installation: Project Essentials